cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 author: Hoàng Tiến Minh
 ---

-The Flare-On Challenge is a reverse engineering contest held every year by the FLARE team (Maniant, Google Cloud Security) for all reverse engineers and malware analysts.
-This year it has only 9 challenges instead of 10 in 4 week, and some challenges is very strange and difficult.
-Luckily, i finish this contest at the 27th day (the contest held in 28 days btw).
+The Flare-On Challenge is a reverse engineering contest held every year by the FLARE team (Mandiant, Google Cloud Security) for all reverse engineers and malware analysts.
+This year, it had only 9 challenges instead of 10, spread over 4 weeks, and some of them were quite strange and difficult.
+Luckily, I finished the contest on the 27th day (it lasted for 28 days, by the way).

 ![Flareon profile]({{ '/assets/img/flareon12/finisher_picture.png' | relative_url }})

-This year, Viet Nam has 27 finishers, takes the stacks the winners circle.
-I am very proud that we take the most finisher by country back-to-back, prove that how excellent of Vietnamese reverse engineers and malware analysts.
+This year, Vietnam had 27 finishers, taking the top spot in the winners’ circle.
+I’m very proud that we achieved the highest number of finishers by country for the second year in a row, proving how excellent Vietnamese reverse engineers and malware analysts are.

 ![Flareon profile]({{ '/assets/img/flareon12/finisher-by-country.png' | relative_url }})

-Here is my solution of this year flare on challenge.
-Please give me the feedback if you have great solution.
+Here is my solution for this year’s Flare-On Challenge.
+Please feel free to share your feedback if you have a better solution!

 ## Challenge 1: Drill Baby Drill!